 Written by Scott W [@ScottMHC14] – Non-League & EOFL Writer

-Hello & welcome to the another edition of the Essex Olympian League round-up.
-This week, we look at the action in all divisions & Cups from Saturday 14 January, as the weekend’s action was again affected by the wintry weather.
+Hello & welcome to the latest Essex Olympian League column, tracking the action in all divisions & Cups from Saturday 25 March, as the fixture programme made it through well despite ongoing unfavourable weather.

 The two EOFL Senior Cup Semi-Final ties did take place this weekend.
 First, Catholic Utd made yet another final after an excellent 3 – 1 triumph at promotion-chasing Hutton.
 The trio of Aaron Baldwin, Liam Oliver & James Warder all netted here at Chadfields to send Simon Thomas’ side through.
 They will face Toby after they came through 4 – 2 on penalties after a 1 – 1 draw at home to Sungate.
 Harry Barham scored for the Brewers, but substitute Petrit Elbi levelled for the ‘Gate to force the lottery of a penalty shoot-out.

 One other Cup tie to note this week, which saw ACD Utd progess with a 4 – 2 win over Ongar Town in the Denny King Cup.
 Jacob Dingli struck a fine treble, along with a goal for Scott Perkins saw Michael Wade’s win.
 Finlay Cook got both goals for Town but their focus in back on Division Four which is approaching its final weeks.